 Hoshinoya Kyoto — a riverside ryokan in Arashiyama accessible only by boat — is arguably more atmospheric than Aman Kyoto and easier to book.
 Park Hyatt Kyoto is the second-best alternative with a hilltop location and city views.
 Both deliver the small-scale, service-led experience that defines an Aman stay.

 Genuinely comparable.
 Both run multi-lodge circuits through the same Bhutanese valleys with similar architectural ambition and service standards.
-Six Senses is sometimes easier to book than Amankora and runs at a meaningfully lower price point for what most travelers experience as equivalent quality.
+Six Senses is sometimes easier to book than Amankora and runs at a meaningfully lower price point for what most travellers experience as equivalent quality.

 Hoshinoya Tokyo is the closest equivalent — a vertical ryokan in the financial district with onsen baths on the top floor and a Japanese service standard that matches Aman's.
-The Aman in Tokyo experience and the Hoshinoya Tokyo experience are genuinely in the same conversation; most travelers who do both rate them as different rather than better or worse.
+The Aman in Tokyo experience and the Hoshinoya Tokyo experience are genuinely in the same conversation; most travellers who do both rate them as different rather than better or worse.

 For trips where the appeal is privacy, dedicated staff, and personal meal service rather than the specific brand experience, yes — sometimes more so.
-A vetted villa with a chef in Tuscany or the Amalfi Coast can deliver more of what most travelers actually want from an Aman stay.
+A vetted villa with a chef in Tuscany or the Amalfi Coast can deliver more of what most travellers actually want from an Aman stay.
 The trade-off is that you're managing the experience yourself rather than being managed.

 Small footprint by design — most Aman properties have 25-50 rooms, not the 200+ of typical luxury hotels — combined with extreme repeat booking from the brand's loyal customer base.
 The Aman Junkies plan trips a year or more ahead.
 For first-time bookers, peak windows at the most desirable properties (Tokyo, Kyoto, Bhutan, Venice) often need to be reserved 6-12 months in advance.